Geoffrey Zakarian: Legal issues

-In spring 2011, Zakarian filed for personal bankruptcy in response to a class action lawsuit filed against him by his former employees.
-The employees alleged he violated labor laws and sued for back pay.
-Two of his partners in the related restaurant supported the workers' claims but his publicist denied the claims.
+In spring 2011, Zakarian filed for personal bankruptcy in response to a class action lawsuit filed against him by former employees.
+The employees sued for back pay and alleged that he violated labor laws.
+Two of his partners in the related restaurant supported the workers' claims, but his publicist denied the claims.
 The matter was settled out of court.

-In July 2015, Zakarian withdrew from a planned American-style concept restaurant called The National in the Trump International Hotel Washington, D.C. in the wake of controversial comments made by Donald Trump about undocumented immigrants.
-Trump's statements "do not in any way align with my personal core values", Zakarian said.
-"We are a nation built from immigrants, my family included."
-He was expected to lose a $500,000 lease deposit.
-Trump sued Zakarian in August 2015 for a sum "in excess of $10 million" for lost rent and other damages.
+In July 2015, Zakarian withdrew from a planned restaurant called The National in the Trump International Hotel Washington, D.C. after Donald Trump’s comments about illegal immigrants.
+Zakarian responded by saying Trump's statements "do not in any way align with my personal core values".
+Zakarian was expected to lose a $500,000 lease deposit.
+Trump sued Zakarian in August 2015 for a sum "in excess of $10 million" claiming the chef violated their contractual agreement, causing lost rent and other damages.
 The matter was settled out of court in April 2017.